OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

-As the OpenVPN 3 Linux client provides fine grained control on both configuration profiles and VPN sessions which are managed outside the main configuration profile, the configuration profiles must be accompanied by a *.autoload* definition with local site-specific details.
+As the OpenVPN 3 Linux client provides fine grained control on both configuration profiles and VPN sessions which are managed outside the main configuration profile, the configuration profiles must be accompanied by a *.autoload* definition with local site-specific settings.

 The **openvpn3-autoload** utility is provided with a **openvpn3-autoload.service** *systemd* unit file which can be enabled and